Starting A Bonsai From Seed – A Guide For Years 1 To 5

 This is also the point where you can usually dig your tree up from the ground or start taking it out of the large pot and trying to reduce the rootball down in size.

-The Work Is The Same
+The Work Is The Same Forever

-You should still follow the same principle as you have every year so far.
-Prune back in late winter and repot in early spring if it needs it.
+You can prune back in late winter and repot in early spring if the tree needs it.

-This contestant pruning will really build ramification and you will also find that the leaves get smaller and the branches get thinner.
-This is the stage when your trees really start to look like trees.
-This may take 10 years to happen, but this is when bonsai gets exciting and is worth the wait.
+This is the stage when your trees really start to look like actual little trees.
+This may take 10 years to happen, but this is when bonsai gets exciting and is worth the wait and you can actually get busy with the work.

 You Still Need To let The Tree Grow